decadeofdefeat/church-website-processwire/README.md

 You can reset the password by visiting /admin/profile/ after you install the website!

+**Please Note:** A set of icon fonts are included with this project.
+Please purchase the Flat Icons license if you want to use them for your website - https://flaticons.co

 If you have any questions about this church website, please tweet me [@markagoldsmith](https://twitter.com/markagoldsmith)

 **Credit where credit is due:**<br/>